tobischulz/vue-laravel-spa/README.md

 - create /database/database.sqlite file or use another database in .env
 - migrate database `php artisan migrate`

-Make sure to set those two variables to your current domain or localhost:
+Make sure to set your current domain:

 ```
 APP_URL=http://vue-laravel-spa.test
-SESSION_DOMAIN=vue-laravel-spa.test
 ```

 Consider to support my work and say thank you with a coffee.
 I would very much appreciate that.